ryanschiang/chatgpt-export/README.md

 # chatgpt-export

-Simple script to format and download ChatGPT conversations to markdown, JSON, and PNG.
+Format and download ChatGPT conversations to markdown, JSON, and PNG for sharing and exporting chat logs.

 ## Usage